-Children who are at Key stage Two should be taught to:
+Children who are at Key Stage 2 should be taught to:

-- Design and write programs that accomplish specific goals, including controlling or simulating physical systems: solve problems by decomposing them into smaller parts. - Use sequence, selection and repetition in programmes; work with variables and various forms of input and output. - Use logical reasoning to explain how a single algorithm works and to detect and correct errors in algorithm and programmes. - Understand computer networks including the internet; how they can provide multiple services, such as the world-wide web; and the opportunities they can offer for communication and collaboration. - Describe how internet search engines find and store data; use search engines effectively
+- Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems: solve problems by decomposing them into smaller parts. - Use sequence, selection and repetition in programs; work with variables and various forms of input and output. - Use logical reasoning to explain how a single algorithm works and to detect and correct errors in algorithm and programs. - Understand computer networks including the internet; how they can provide multiple services, such as the worldwide web; and the opportunities they can offer for communication and collaboration. - Describe how internet search engines find and store data; use search engines effectively - Use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact. - Select use and combine a variety of software on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating, and presenting data and information.